tormyvancool/audio360_ffmpeg_binaries/README.md

 # Audio360: FB30 Spatial Workstation ffmpeg Binaries for WINDOWS
-Installing audio360, ffmpeg is missing. you had to do cumbersome operations to get it in.
-Now just "copy  and paste" the code I posted here.is valid for Windows
+Installing audio360, ffmpeg is missing.
+You had to do cumbersome operations to get it in.
+Now just "copy  and paste" the code I posted here.
+As said: it is valid for Windows

 download the entire dir